Trace your agents

 ## The agent data model

 Weave models agent behavior as a hierarchy of one-to-many relationships.
-Each agent can have many sessions, each session can have many turns, each turn can have many LLM calls, and each LLM call can trigger many tool calls.
+Each agent can have many conversations, each conversation can have many turns, each turn can have many LLM calls, and each LLM call can trigger many tool calls.

-The following diagram shows how one agent spans many sessions, one session spans many turns, and so on.
+The following diagram shows how one agent spans many conversations, one conversation spans many turns, and so on.

 ```mermaid theme={null}